dream-frame/powercord-installer/README.md

 </p>

 This is unofficial and no one from Powercord will help you if the script has issues, just submit a report to [issues](https://github.com/dream-frame/powercord-installer/issues).
-This only made to make it easier to install Powercord for noobs.
+**This project was only made for fun and for those who are new to Linux and are noobs.**
 All scripts are put together by [Korbs](https://Twitter.com/KorbsStudio).

 ## Linux